Holding the future (or, what does the future hold?)

 Finally, I was wheeled to the door, and taken to my (shared) recovery room.
 My husband was there, or he came very soon after.
 And then our baby was brought to me.
 He was not exactly what I expected to see – he had thick hair all over his body, and he was so tiny!
 My brain was still cloudy from the anesthesia, and my body was exhausted from 24 hours of labor plus major abdominal surgery.
 But the agonizing wait was over, and our life together was beginning.

-My son was born (and I was subjected to an excruciating wait) in a bustling capital city, while taxi drivers and everyone else went about their day.
+My son was born (and I experienced an excruciating wait) in a bustling capital city, while taxi drivers and everyone else went about their day.

 As I sat on the airplane on January 6, 2021, now with my firstborn a lively and funny and smart 4.5 year-old, and my second on the verge of his second birthday, I dutifully turned off my phone and tried to take some deep breaths.
 How is my country?
 It is ok?
 Can I see my elected officials?
 My Constitution?
 The 4-hour flight loomed in front of me, and I wished for sleep, or a comforting word (neither of which I was likely to get as I tried to wrangle these two small boys in our economy-class row).